l3wi/mam.client.js/README.md

 ### `init`

-This takes initialises the state and binds the `iota.lib.js` to the library.
+This initialises the state and binds the `iota.lib.js` to the library.
 This will return a state object that tracks the progress of your stream and streams you are following

 #### Input